Robocoin, one the major Bitcoin ATM providers, is having a makeover this summer, expanding and rebranding its offering to become more “bank-like”.

 Going to their website, the headline reads, “Introducing Robocoin Bank, bringing Bitcoin to the real world” and claims it to be the first “Bitcoin bank with a physical presence”.
 One no longer “buys” or “sells” bitcoins- it’s now “deposits” and “withdrawals”.
 ATM’s are now “branches”.
 One can view their balances on the web (essentially looking at blockchain-based data in your bitcoin wallet), just like in online banking.

 The bank-related terminology may have some appeal with newcomers who have just started looking into crypto.
-However, more involved Bitcoiners may be haunted by memories of the ill-fated Neo & Bee “Bitcoin Bank” in Cyprus, for which clients have complained about missing funds and an arrest warrant was issued for its CEO, who fled the country.
+However, more involved Bitcoiners may be haunted by memories of the ill-fated Neo & Bee “Bitcoin Bank” in Cyprus, for which clients have complained about missing funds and for its CEO, who fled the country.
 Despite the multitude of bank-like features, the company lacks the essential ingredients of a real bank that provide government-backed protection.